jacobwojoski/dice-stats/README.md

 ## Module Settings
 #### Module Settings info
 - Players See GM Rolls?
-Def: True    // Allow non GM's to see the the GM form
+Def: True    // Allow non GM's to see the the GM app
 - Players See Other Players?
-Def: True    // Allow players to view other players forms
+Def: True    // Allow players to view other players app
 - Players See Self?
-Def: True    // Allow players to see their own form
+Def: True    // Allow players to see their own app
 - Players See Settings Form?
-Def: Trie    // Allow players to open the settings form
+Def: True    // Allow players to open the settings app

 - Players See Blind Rolls?
-Def: True    // Hide any Blind Rolls from being added to the charts until GM Adds them
+Def: True    // Hide any Blind Rolls from being added to the charts until GM Adds them using setting app
 - Track GM In Global Stats?
-Def: False

-- Disable System Charts Tab?
-Def: False
+Def: False   // Inlcude or keep out GM's stats from the Global stats application

-- Disable System Stats Tab?
-Def: False
+- Disable System Tabs?
+Def: False   // Disable system specific tabs

-- Scene Control Button Icons:   Def: ''      // Comma seperated list of icons for players
+- Scene Control Button Icons:   Def: ''      // Comma seperated list for custom button icons for each player

 - Hide Scene Control Buttons?
+Def: False   // Disable the Scene Control Buttons from appearing on the UI
+- Hide Btns From Players?
+Def: False   // Disable the Scene Control Buttons for the players
+- Hide Chat Window Button?
+Def: True    // Disable the Button By the chat window to open forms
+- Disable Dice Stats API?
+Def: False   // Disable the Use of the Dice Stats API

+- Pause Saving Rolls?
 Def: False
-- Hide Chat Window Button?
-Def: True
+- Push Blind Rolls?
+Button

 #### GM Interaction Settings
 - Pause Saving Rolls?
+Def: False   // Done save any rolls to data while enabled
-- Push Blind Rolls
+- Push Blind Rolls              Button       // Add any non visible rolls to become visisble to players
-- Export Data (File, json or yaml?)
+- Export Data (File, json or yaml?)          // Export All Data from data model into requested format
-- Import Data (File, json or yaml?)
+- Import Data (File, json or yaml?)          // Import Data From Expected fromat
-- Set Player Icons (Dropdown for each player)
+- Set Player Icons (Dropdown for each player)  // Update Players Scene Controls Icons
-- Open Applications (Global, Compare, Player)
+- Open Applications (Global, Compare, Player)  // Open each Application Not Using the Scene Control Buttons

 ## DEPENDENCIES
 - [Charts.js](https://www.chartjs.org)